tburrows13/tburrows13.github.io/index.md

 order: 0
 ---

 Hey!
-I'm currently in my third year studying Computer Science at the University of Cambridge.
+I'm currently a Software Engineer in Cambridge.

 I have experience with:
 * Software development with Python, Java, C++ and Lua